What do Electronic Payments have to do with Education?

 Okay – now why am I talking about money and “personalization”?
 It’s because companies want to “personalize” your shopping experience.
 They are using algorithms to give you points, rewards, recommendations, offers, and more based on your behavior.
 This is PUSH technology as its best — or is it?
 We are going to see more and more of this information like Plenti and be connected in ways we will never know.
 But we need to be careful who we give our personal data to and track what they do with it.

 Have you received recommendations for a book or movie

 that you definitely would never read or watch?

-Now I need to bring up “personalization” and what that means for education like I asked at the beginning of this post.
+Now I need to bring up “personalization” and what that means for education as I asked at the beginning of this post.
 Don’t give up on me yet!

-There are companies who are using algorithms and data in the background to “personalize” our children’s learning experiences.
-This type of programming is called a “adaptive learning system” where a learner typically answers a multiple choice question and moves to the next question based on their answer.
+There are companies that are using algorithms and data in the background to “personalize” our children’s learning experiences.
+This type of programming is called an “adaptive learning system” where a learner typically answers a multiple choice question and moves to the next question based on their answer.

 “We literally know everything about what you know and how you learn best, everything” Jose Ferreira, Knewton CEO and Founder says in a video posted on the Department of Education website.
 “We have five orders of magnitude more data about you than Google has. …We literally have more data about our students than any company has about anybody else about anything, and it’s not even close.”

 “The way that Knewton describes it, this technology is an incredible, first-of-its-kind breakthrough in “personalization” – that is, the individualization of instruction and assessment, mediated through technology in this case.
 “Personalization” as it’s often framed it meant to counter the “one-size-fits-all” education that, stereotypically at least, the traditional classroom provides.”